mertensblackfyre/coralis/README.md

-# MicroShell
+# Coralis

-MicroShell is a lightweight, user-friendly command-line interface designed for basic system interactions and task management.
+Coralis is a lightweight, user-friendly command-line interface designed for basic system interactions and task management.

-## Features

-- Basic command execution
-- Input/output redirection
-- Simple piping between commands
-- Built-in commands (e.g., cd, exit)
-- Command history

 ## Getting Started